Baltimore County Woman Viciously Slaps Young Children In Disturbing Abuse Video

 “People are concerned that this happens, that it goes viral, that so many people are watching.
 Unfortunately, we’re living in a time when we see so much violence on social media that it’s really overwhelming.
 And people don’t want to be passive bystanders, they want to help and they want to make a difference.”

-Incidentally, thanks to the help of concerned viewers, the video has since been mostly wiped from the internet but for a time, copies remained accessible on YouTube, Twitter, and other social media platforms.
+Incidentally, thanks to the help of concerned viewers, the video has since been mostly wiped from the internet but for a time, copies remained accessible on YouTube, Twitter and other social media platforms.
 The original Facebook publishing of the Baltimore County child abuse video was stated by Patch as garnering more than 50,000 views from the time it was posted, until its eventual removal sometime before Friday.

-In that same report, the discovery of a 2012 episode of The Steve Wilkos Show titled “Did You Kick Your 2-Year-Old In The Face?” that presumably features the Baltimore County woman, addressed as “Rachel,” is shared and displays her being confronted by several members of her family over past child abuse allegations.
+In that same report, the discovery of a 2012 episode of The Steve Wilkos Show titled, “Did You Kick Your 2-Year-Old In The Face?,” that presumably features the Baltimore County woman, addressed as “Rachel,” is shared and displays her being confronted by several members of her family over past child abuse allegations.

 “[While] on air, Wilkos said he thought it was necessary to move the children to a ‘safe environment, which would be anywhere but with [those] two parents,” the Patch post states, “including the father, who said on the show that he had locked his daughter in a dryer.”

-After filming, Wilkos, who rose to fame as Jerry Springer’s personal bodyguard on his long-running, self-titled morning series in the late ’90s, was said to have personally contacted the authorities himself about the pair, which ultimately led to another investigation.
+After filming, Wilkos, who rose to fame as Jerry Springer’s personal bodyguard on his long-running, self-titled morning series in the late 90’s, was said to have personally contacted the authorities himself about the pair, which ultimately led to another invesrigation.
 No word if any arrests were made following the couple’s appearance on the show.

-In July 2016, another video of a mother, Shanavia Miller, viciously disciplining 16-year-old Nia Green from Georgia led to hundreds of online viewers reaching out to state authorities, just as with the Baltimore County video.
+In July 2016, another video of a mother, Shanavia Miller, viciously disciplining 16-year-old Nia Green from Georgia led to hundreds of online viewers reaching out to state authorities, just as with the Baltimore County matter.
 In an ironic addendum that was noted here on the Inquisitr, Miller was also cleared of any wrongdoing after Green expressed to police that she wished to remain in her mother’s care.

 [Featured Image by Giuda90/iStock]